hawkejo/vga_controller/README.md

 Github support for vivado is added through the scripts produced by Ricardo Barbedo in this repository: https://github.com/barbedo/vivado-git

 This design also uses board files sourced from Xilinx for use in Vivado.
 For more seamless integration, make sure they are installed as well.

+The master (I guess main now) branch will always contain the modules and Vivado files for the VGA resolution (640 x 480 @ 60 Hz)